 However, you’re a little hesitant.

 Maybe you think that everything sounds too good to be true, or you’ve heard people saying things like ‘Nu Skin is a pyramid scheme!’ and ‘Nu Skin is a scam!’ and you want to do your research before diving in headfirst.

-In this article, we are going to dive into the Nu Skin MLM opportunity and find out what being a Nu Skin Brand Affiliate is really like, and whether Nu Skin is just another pyramid scheme in disguise.
+In this article, we are going to dive into the Nu Skin MLM opportunity and find out what being a Nu Skin Brand Affiliate is really like (ie what you can expect working for Nu Skin) and whether Nu Skin is just another pyramid scheme in disguise.

 Is Nu Skin a Pyramid Scheme?
 A Deep Dive Into the Nu Skin MLM

 What is MLM and is Nu Skin an MLM?

 In case you were wondering, YES, Nu Skin is an MLM company (although Nu Skin reps prefer the term ‘network marketing’).

 MLM stands for multi-level marketing, and MLM companies are also referred to as network marketing companies or social selling companies.

 MLMs have been around for years, and popular MLMs include Color Street, Beachbody, Monat, Arbonne, and even Avon!